 Those with current or past credit problems might face rejection from the mainstream current accounts we have discussed so far.

-For them, overdraft free basic current accounts can be the best option.
+For them, a basic current account may be the best option.

-These are essentially 'jam jar' accounts: a place to keep money without offering borrowing or other benefits - and come without many of the perks mentioned so far.
+These are essentially 'jam jar' accounts - a place to keep money without offering borrowing or other benefits - and come without many of the perks mentioned so far.

 See our guide to basic bank accounts for more on this.